Reema Dodin

 Reema Dodin is an American political advisor who served as the deputy director of the White House Office of Legislative Affairs in the Biden administration.
 Upon taking office, she became the highest ranking Palestinian-American woman to serve in the Executive Office of the President of the United States.
 She is the former deputy chief of staff and floor director for Dick Durbin as the Senate Democratic Whip.
+In 2025, she was named chief of staff to U.S. Senator Brian Schatz.

 Early life and education

 Dodin was born in North Carolina.
 Her parents, Bajis and Samia Dodin, are Palestinian.
 Dodin's parents immigrated to the United States in the 1970s from Dura, Hebron in the West Bank.
 Her grandfather is Mustafa Dodin, a social affairs minister in Jordan who was involved Israeli-Palestinian peace negotiations in the 1970s.

 Dodin earned her Bachelor of Arts from the University of California, Berkeley in political science and economics in 2002.
 While there, she participated in social justice and public health work.
 In 2006, Dodin interned in Senator Dick Durbin's office.
 That same year, she earned her Juris Doctor from the University of Illinois at Urbana–Champaign.